-This course builds on previously learned art studio skills and visual arts "grammar."
+This course is a sequel to ART200.
+It builds on previously learned art studio skills and visual arts "grammar."
 Students will be exposed to various extensions of ideas such as: art volume and space, focus, composition, pattern and placement.
 This course will expand the student's experience of "seeing" and the translation of visual perception into art making, especially in media such as painting, drawing and collage.
 Works of art from multiple cultures will be treated.
 Methods and principles for learning will integrate visual literacy with written and spoken communication.
 The course will further the idea of visual art as a powerful collective and personal expression of the human experience.